lmnleaf/github-getting-started-guides/ghec/EDUs/edu-quickstart-enterprise-setup.md

   - **Best Practices**
   - Allow organization admins to configure their own Policies and Settings for all but the paid features.
-    - To do this, set policies to "No Policy".
+    - To do this, set policies to 'No Policy'.
   - To start, disable all paid features.
     - Paid features include Actions, GitHub Advanced Security (under Code Security), Codespaces, and Copilot.
     - Paid features can be enabled for selected organizations, and Cost Centers and Budgets can be created to limit spending and manage payment for these organizations.
   - Set the Actions Workflow Permissions to read and write.
     - To do this, go to: _Enterprise &rarr; Policies &rarr; Actions &rarr; Workflow Permissions (bottom of the page) &rarr; select Read and write permissions_
-  - For additional information, see BEST PRACTICES.
+  - For additional information, see [Best Practices for EDUs](https://github.com/lmnleaf/github-getting-started-guides/blob/main/ghec/EDUs/edu-best-practices.md)

   # <Line>